 Looking for a change from pineapple upside-down cake?

 This recipe uses canned peaches, which means you can enjoy this memorable dessert even when fresh peaches are not in season.
 Served warm, with or without a dollop of sweetened whipped cream, it's delicious.

-Coat the bottom and sides of a 10-inch round baking dish or cast iron skillet with 3 tablespoons of the butter.
-Sprinkle evenly with the brown sugar.
-Arrange the peach slices in a single layer, covering the bottom of the pan.
-If you're feeling artistic, arrange them in a nice pattern.
+- Arrange the peach slices in a single layer, covering the bottom of the pan.
+(This should take more than one 15 oz. can) If you're feeling artistic, arrange them in a nice pattern.
 Set aside.

-Pour the batter evenly over the peaches.
+- Pour the batter evenly over the peaches.
 Bake for 45 minutes, testing for doneness with a toothpick in center.
 Cool in pan on rack for 20 minutes (25 minutes if using a cast iron skillet).
 Loosen the edges with a thin knife, and invert on a serving plate.
-Makes 8 servings.